dlecona/KMeansClustering/README.md

         a.
 Randomly sets the centroid location

-i.e. if you with to add more parameters, check out the kmeans clustering documentation within sklearn.
+Also, if you wish to add more parameters, check out the k-means clustering documentation within sklearn.

 # Operation Performed